Lee R. Hartell: Medal of Honor citation

+Awards and Decorations

 Legacy

 One of the main roads at Fort Sill, Oklahoma, was renamed Hartell Boulevard in his honor.

 The Connecticut Army National Guard has named its training installation in Windsor Locks Camp Hartell in his honor.
 Camp Hartell, at one time the location of the 1st Battalion, 79th Artillery (1960–1971), 7th Infantry Division, Munsan-ni, Korea, was also named in his honor.
 He had been a resident of Danbury and Lee Hartell Drive in Danbury was posthumously named in his honor.
 The "Hartell House" is a general officers mess named in his honor which has proudly served the Commanding Generals of United Nations Command, ROK/US Combined Forces Command, United States Forces Korea, and Eighth U.S. Army.
 He is commemorated by a memorial on the front lawn of the Danbury War Memorial building at the corner of South Street and Memorial Drive.
 Lee Hartell Chapter 25 of the Disabled American Veterans in Danbury is named for him.
 He was laid to rest at St. Peter's Cemetery in Danbury.